Essential Studio Equipment for 2021

 Whether you're on the lookout for home studio equipment or professional recording studio equipment, here are some great places to check out for second-hand and new studio accessories:

-Finally, if you're a musician or band looking for help with music composition, recording your songs or mixing, an audio engineer might be what you need to progress to the next level.
+If you're a musician or band looking for help with music composition, recording your songs or mixing, an audio engineer might be what you need to progress to the next level.

 If Max can’t help you, he’ll almost certainly know someone who can, so don’t hesitate to reach out whatever your location, skill-level or genre via his website.